AoE2: Definitive Edition Update 158041 — Full Patch Notes

 The Engineering Backbone: Preserving Determinism

-Maintaining determinism across decades of hardware and OS changes is an enormous engineering challenge.
+Maintaining determinism across decades of hardware, OS changes, and now cross-play between PC, Xbox, and PlayStation is an enormous engineering challenge.

 Balancing Legacy and Modernization

-Instead of rewriting the engine from scratch, the team layers modern systems — DirectX 11 rendering, multi-threaded AI, improved memory management — on top of the original simulation core.
+Instead of rewriting the engine from scratch, World’s Edge and Forgotten Empires layer modern systems — DirectX 11 rendering (the documented minimum spec), 4K asset pipelines, console UI, and Crossplay matchmaking — on top of the original simulation core.3

 This incremental philosophy preserves the authentic feel of 1999 gameplay while enabling 2025-level fidelity.